On this page:

 In the Goulburn Broken region, $160,100 in grants have been funded to improve land management practices, monitor and assess threatened species populations and reduce the impacts of climate change.

-Community members in the Lower Kiewa and Powlett River catchments have improved their capacity to care for country.
+Community members in the Lower Kiewa and Powlett River catchments have improved their capacity.
 Land managers, community members, industry and government agencies have been engaged in the process.
 The project's next phase is to offer grants to catchment stewards in the area.

 Unique chain of ponds